 “My personal perception is that immigration is a very dynamic and growing field,” Lawrence points out.
-“Furthermore, with the number of baby boomers who are retired or will soon be retiring, it is very likely that the industry will experience great opportunities as there will be a skill shortage in Canada in many occupations and industries.
-Besides being culturally enriching for Canada, the immigration consulting industry will also experience an actual need for skilled workforce in all level of skill.”
+“Furthermore, with the number of baby boomers who are retired or will soon be retiring, it is very likely that the industry will experience a skill shortage.
+Besides being culturally enriching for Canada, immigration consulting industry will also experience an actual need for skilled workforce in all level of skill.”

 According to Lawrence, it is a positive development for both the immigration consulting industry and Canadian immigration in general.

 “I don’t see the growth in the immigration industry slowing down any time in the near future.”

 “Right now, the Council is seeing a boom in the number of people entering and writing the ICCRC Full Skills exam, and I don’t see that dropping off either,” he adds.

 Tips for New Immigration Consultants